Yos Riady

 • You do not need wallet-level insights or onchain data

-• You are tracking a traditional Web2 site or marketing funnel
+• You are tracking a traditional website

 • You have engineering resources to build custom wallet event tracking